 And so Assipattle liberated people from the terror of the sea dragon.
 The King called him his heir and married him to the princess.
 Assipattle grew into a wise king and his rule was full of prosperity for his people.

 The tale of Stoor Worm is an Orcadian story which was inspired by Viking lore.
-Long, long time ago those ancient seafaring people settled in Orkney, Shetland, Hebrides, and part of the mainland Scotland called Caithness.
+Long, long time ago those ancient seafaring people settled in many of the Scottish islands including Orkney, Shetland, Hebrides, and part of the mainland Scotland called Caithness.
 They sailed in boats adorned with heads of sea monsters and brought bards telling tales of dragons.

 The name Stoor Worm could come from the Old Norse word Storðar-gandr which is another name for Loki’s son, Jörmungandr, or the Midgard Serpent.
 This terrifying monster grew so huge it encircled the whole world.
 Who knows, if it hadn’t been for Assipattle, Stoor Worm could have ended up the same size and the Northern Islands and Iceland would not exist.

-So there it is, a list of lesser-known water monsters to ignite your imagination.
+So, there it is, a list of lesser-known water monsters to ignite your imagination.
 Whether you believe in these mysterious creatures or not, remember to treat our waters with respect.
 And leave no traces of your visit, so the next generations can come monster-spotting as well.
+It’s this mindset which forms part of our responsible travel initiative to ensure the places we love continue to thrive for years to come.
+Our work to help this has been celebrated and recognised by becoming a certified B Corp travel company.
+To hear more about how we’re travelling sustainably this year, be sure to sign up to our newsletter to be the first to know.